Programming Led By Licensed/Certified Professional Educators, Therapists & Horsemen

 What sets Rhythms Of Hope apart is the fact its programs are developed by professional educators who understand how to adapt to meet the needs and learning styles of each individual, even when working with large groups.
 This foundation of experience as professional educators is made stronger by their studies at Edgewood College where Nikki earned her MS as a systems-focused psychotherapist and Bob focused on the needs of students with emotional or behavioral challenges.

-Bob and Nikki Cohen-Wichner have 30+ years experience helping others learn about horses and 20+ years experience helping others grow critical life skills through relationships with nature and animals.
+Bob and Nikki Cohen-Wichner have 30+ years of experience helping others learn about horses and 20+ years of experience helping others grow critical life skills through relationships with nature and animals.

 Since Healing Horsemanship’s beginning in 2001, Bob & Nikki's work in the area of nature-based, animal-assisted treatment has become a national model for applying “Best Practices” in the fields of Equine Facilitated Psychotherapy and Animal Assisted Therapy.
 Bob and Nikki use standards set by PATH International (Professional Association of Therapeutic Horsemanship; formerly known as NARHA) in programming at their farm, The Forever Farm, and refer to standards set by other national organizations such as Pet Partners® when facilitating workshops in hopes of increasing the credibility of nature-based/animal-assisted educational and therapeutic programming.